Twentieth Century (typeface)

 Twentieth Century is a geometric sans-serif typeface designed by Sol Hess for Lanston Monotype in 1937.
 It was created as a competitor to the successful Futura typeface for Monotype's hot metal typesetting system.
-Like Futura it has a single-story 'ɑ' and a straight 'j' with no bend.
+Like Futura, it has a single-story 'a' and a straight 'j' with no bend.

 A very large font family, Twentieth Century is particularly known for a limited range of styles being bundled with many Microsoft products such as Office.
 Numerous other variants exist, including versions for very small text and an Art Deco-influenced titling capitals design, Twentieth Century Poster, with rounded capitals.
 In addition, Twentieth Century served as an inspiration for Century Gothic, designed by Monotype in 1991.

 Casting history

 The various weights and widths were cut over a period of ten years: